-In July 2007, the WRF-NCL processing scripts have been incorporated into the NCL Libraries, thus only the NCL Libraries, are now needed.
+In July 2007, the WRF-NCL processing scripts have been incorporated into the NCL Libraries, thus only the NCL Libraries are now needed.

-Major WRF-ARW related upgrades have been added to the NCL libraries in version 5.1.0, therefore in order to use many of the functions, NCL version 5.1.0 or higher is required.
+Major WRF-ARW-related upgrades have been added to the NCL libraries in version 5.1.0; therefore, in order to use many of the functions, NCL version 5.1.0 or higher is required.

 Special functions are provided to simplify the plotting of WRF-ARW data.

-These functions are located in "\$NCARG_ROOT/lib/ncarg/nclscripts/wrf/WRFUserARW.ncl".
+These functions are located in

+"\$NCARG ROOT/lib/ncarg/nclscripts/wrf/WRFUserARW.ncl".

 Users are encouraged to view and edit this file for their own needs.
-If users wish to edit this file, but to not have write permission, simply copy the file to a locate directory, edit and load the new version when running NCL scripts.
+If users wish to edit this file, but do not have write permission, they should simply copy the file to a local directory, edit and load the new version, when running NCL scripts.